HooveSec/CompaniesHiringForSpace/README.md

 |  |  |  |  |

 ## FAQ
 Q: Company X is not listed, can we add it?

-A: Sure, either make a pull request or raise an issue or tell me via twitter
+A: Sure, either make a pull request or raise an issue or tell me via twitter (@HooveSec)